RookeriesDevelopment/rook-reactnative-sdks-docs/rook-health-connect/README.md

 - `getPhysicalSummaryLastDate`: Check the last date when you fetch data of physical summary
 - `getPhysicalEventsLastDate`: Check the last date when you fetch data of physical events
-- `hasPhysicalPermissions`: Return a boolean showing if physical data are allowed
-- `requestPhysicalPermissions`: Request permissions only for physical data
 - `getPhysicalSummary`: Fetch physical summary, the date should be in format YYYY-MM-DD
 - `getPhysicalEvents`: Fetch physical events, the date should be in format YYYY-MM-DD